-Precautions for Multiport Fuel Injection System or Engine Control System
+Precautions for Multiport Fuel Injection System PD or Engine Control System

 - Before connecting or disconnecting any harness connector for the multiport fuel injection system or ECM.
 Turn ignition switch to "OFF" position.
-Disconnect negative battery terminal. - Before disconnecting pressurized fuel line from fuel pump to injectors, be sure to release fuel pressure. - Be careful not to jar components such as ECM and mass air flow sensor.
+Disconnect negative battery terminal.
+Otherwise, there may be damage to ECM.
+Before disconnecting pressurized fuel line from fuel pump to - Before disconnecting pressurized fuel line from fuel pump to injectors, be sure to release fuel pressure.
+Be careful not to iar components such as ECM and mass air. - Be careful not to jar components such as ECM and mass air Bh flow sensor.